Hazim6163/React-101/readme.md

   Route,
   Link
 } from "react-router-dom";
-import { cWH } from './utils/functions'
+import { CWH } from './utils/functions'
 ```